-Sustainable strategy and shared value Pursuing carbon neutrality Regenerating resources and closing the circle Enabling resilience and innovating Governance and creating value Customers People Suppliers
+Regenerating resources and closing Enabling resilience and innovating the circle People

-In the industrial area where the Forlì plant is located, Hera has installed an air quality monitoring station, which has been active since 2009 and managed by Arpae Forlì.
+In the industrial area where the Forli plant is located, Hera has installed an air quality monitoring station, which has been active since 2009 and managed by Arpae Forlì.
 The station provides continuous data validated by Arpae and published on the institution's website.
 In addition to this, periodic campaigns are carried out at the control unit for the search for micro-pollutants and metals in the particulate matter.
 The findings show no substantial difference between an urban site and the area surrounding the plant, indicating the presence of a homogeneous background significantly influenced by urban realities rather than the presence of the plant.
 These results were also confirmed in 2022, when Arpae Forlì made available the data from the air and soil quality monitoring campaigns carried out in the previous year.